-How do students and teachers interact live on the platform?
+How does my class interact live on the platform?

-Participants interact directly with art experts, in real time, through a chat feature and through a Picture Exchange Communication System (PECS).
-PECS in the show are emotes, or descriptive emojis.
-By choosing a particular PEC, students can communicate how they feel about an artwork or describe specific visual elements they are seeing.
+You and your students can interact directly with art experts, in real time, through a chat feature and emotes, or descriptive emojis, called PECs (Picture Exchange Communication system).
+By choosing a particular PEC, students can share how they feel about a painting or describe what they are seeing.

-For example, after showing an artwork up close, the presenter might ask students to choose a PEC that matches certain formal elements, such as lines, textures, or three-dimensional space.
-In effect, the PEC system is a new visual language that helps children of a variety of learning levels and abilities—including ELL or nonverbal students—communicate with the presenters and one another.
+For example, our presenters might zoom in on a painting and ask students to choose a PEC that matches certain visual elements, such as lines, textures, or space.
+In effect, the PEC system is a new visual language that helps children of many learning levels and abilities, including ELL or nonverbal students, communicate with the presenters and each other.

 How does the show align with my curricular standards?

-Pre-K–1 students will explore topics such as feelings and nature, encouraging them to communicate in a variety of different ways.
-Older students will learn about unconventional art careers in STEM and discover how to look at art through an artist’s lens.
+Pre-K–1 students explore topics such as feelings and nature, encouraging them to communicate in different ways.
+Older students learn about STEM art careers and how to see through an artist’s lens.

-In each episode, students practice creative and critical thinking through thoughtful communication with their peers and deep dives into art and artists.
-Students participate in guided activities and communicate in real-time through an innovative chat feature that helps them express their personal ideas through words or by using emotes (emojis) and as a class using live voting and polling.physically by participating in guided activities,
+In each episode, students practice creative and critical thinking.
+They learn about art and artists, participate in guided activities, and communicate in real-time using an innovative chat feature that allows students to express their thoughts and feelings through words and pictures.

 What security and safety protocols are in place?